coreos/fleet/Documentation/using-the-client.md

 ### Explore existing units

-List all units in the fleet cluster with `fleetctl list-units`.
-This will describe all units the fleet cluster knows about, running or not:
+List the unit files that the fleet cluster knows about with `fleetctl list-unit-files`:

+See what the current state of scheduling is with `fleetctl show-schedule`:

+Finally, see the latest status of active units in the cluster (those loaded into a machine) with `fleetctl list-units`:

 ```
 $ fleetctl list-units